rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 # 19. Why This Replication?

-The original paper studies an important question for:
+The original paper studies an important question at the intersection of:

 - energy economics;
 - financial markets;